IAESTE-AGH/szakal/README.md

 ![](https://github.com/IAESTE-AGH/szakal/blob/main/windows_setup/pycharm_django_server.PNG)

+This step can also be configured as the next ones, if there is no django server available.
+Just pick Python and set ```runserver``` parameter.

 Environmental variables (SECRET_KEY can be whatever, it doesnt matter in test env, just keep it long and random)

 ![](https://github.com/IAESTE-AGH/szakal/blob/main/windows_setup/pycharm_django_envs.PNG)